rktjmp/fennel-cljlib/doc/macros.md

 The same syntax applies to multi-arity version.

-(pre and post checks are not yet implemented)
+(pre- and post-checks are not yet implemented)

 ## `if-let`
 Function signature: